nik0x01/Audit/README.md

 In MoneyToken, we believe in transparency and open communication with our hunter community and project proponents.
 Thus, we provide a detailed report on the distribution of tokens and analysis of the results.

-* The total amount of the bounty pool is 96,364,877 IMT, this is equivalent to a 0.5% supply, or 481,824 $
+* The total amount of the bounty pool is 97,328,526 IMT, this is equivalent to a 0.5% supply, or 486,642 $
 * You can find the detailed distribution spreadsheet [`here`](https://github.com/icobase/moneytoken/blob/master/Whitelist).
 * Contract address: [`0x13119e34e140097a507b07a5564bde1bc375d9e6`](https://etherscan.io/token/0x13119e34e140097a507b07a5564bde1bc375d9e6)
 * Payment is made in the tokens of [moneytoken.com](https://moneytoken.com/)
 * Each member's amount of bounty IMT tokens will be calculated using the following formula below:

 `(Total amount of bounty campaign IMT tokens/Total amount of bounty campaign participants' stakes)*Member's stakes`

+Interpreters will receive additional compensation - from the pool of the team.
+A lot of work has been done that was not previously included in the task list.

 ***